-The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
+cases where the loss of several decimal digits of resolution is acceptable.
 The J2000 and MJD methods are good compromises between resolution and convenience.
 In the case of uta, utb, the date & time method is best matched to the Earth rotation angle algorithm used: maximum precision is delivered when the uta argument is for Ohrs UT1 on the day in question and the utb argument lies in the range 0 to 1, or vice versa.

-- 2) The arguments xp and yp are the coordinates (in radians) of the Celestial Intermediate Pole with respect to the International Terrestrial Reference System (see IERS Conventions 2003), measured along the meridians 0 and 90 deg west respectively. - 3) The matrix rc2t transforms from celestial to terrestrial coordinates:
+2) The arguments xp and yp are the coordinates (in radians) of the coordinates:

-'''
+Celestial Intermediate Pole with respect to the International Terrestrial Reference System (see IERS Conventions 2003), measured along the meridians 0 and 90 deg west respectively.

-[TRS] = RPOM R_3 (ERA) RC2I [CRS]
+3) The matrix rc2t transforms from celestial to terrestrial

-= rc2t [CRS]
+Reference System (see IERS Conventions 2003), RC2I is the

-'''
+celestial-to-intermediate matrix, ERA is the Earth rotation

-where [CRS] is a vector in the Geocentric Celestial Reference System and [TRS] is a vector in the International Terrestrial Reference System (see IERS Conventions 2003), RC2I is the celestial-to-intermediate matrix, ERA is the Earth rotation angle and RPOM is the polar motion matrix.
+angle and RPOM is the polar motion matrix.